 Future bookings

-• You will need to reclaim the cost of any Blue Islands flights from your credit/debit card provider and re-book with another airline.
-Even if you booked with a debit card, you may still be able to get your money back by initiating a chargeback, which is available for payments of £100 or more.
+- You will need to reclaim the cost of any Blue Islands flights from your credit/debit card provider and re-book with another airline.
+Even if you booked with a debit card, you may still be able to get your money back by initiating a chargeback, which is available for payments made in the last 120 days.
 You can find out more here.

 More information